WN_button

 Ichthyophonus Disease

-In the lower Yukon the disease usually has only begun.
+In the lower Yukon this disease usually is found in the beginning stages.
 Fishers often never see the effects and biologists are often unable to accurately detect the infection prevalence.
-In the middle Yukon the disease starts to become visible in the heart and flesh of those infected and infection prevalence can now be accurately looked at (these run roughly 25%).
+In the middle Yukon the disease starts to become visible in the heart and flesh of those infected, and infection and disease prevalence can now be accurately looked at.
+Prevalence has been as high as 45% in females some of the monitored years but some of the worse years were prior to any monitoring in the early and mid 1990’s.
 In the upper Yukon around the confluence of the Tanana River and above each year, it’s severity is often the reason the Chinook subsistence fishery ends before the Chinook stop running.
 In the headwaters and spawning grounds exists the political/biological question of whether all those diseased fish made it or not, and the effects on present day runs.
 Ichthyophonus today is one of the most divisive issues in the drainage.
 Marketing, management, subsistence interests, and even “scientific” research all seem to get caught in it grips.
 Below are some of the media stories that have come out about ICH.

 Link to Los Angeles Times National News Story and Video (June 15, 2008):